Corporate Governance

 Position: CFO

-Responsibilities at Coolblue: Finance, Delivery & Installation, Warehousing, Returns & Repairs, Customer Service, Corporate, and Human Resources
+Responsibilities at Coolblue: Finance, Delivery & Installation, Warehousing, Returns & Repairs, Customer Service, Coolblue Energy, Corporate, and Human Resources

 Support

-- A commercial management team of purchasing, marketing, and commercial experts;
+• A commercial management team of purchasing and commercial experts;

 Remuneration

-The Management Board’s salaries are determined by the Supervisory Board.
-Members of the Management Board receive a fixed salary.
-They are not entitled to bonuses, options, or shares in the company as part of their remuneration.
-CEO Pieter and CFO Daphne are shareholders in Mondhoekie B.V.
-Any shares they have acquired, have been acquired on commercial terms.
+The executive directors’ salaries are determined by the Supervisory Board.
+The executive directors receive a fixed salary.
+They are not entitled to any bonuses, options, or shares in the company as part of their remuneration.

 We acknowledge the importance of good governance.
 We are not legally obliged to follow the Dutch Corporate Governance Code, but we do actively monitor relevant developments in the Corporate Governance Code and incorporate the principles that are relevant to us as a private company.